 Cons

-- No checking account: Perhaps the biggest fault with Barclays is the lack of a checking account, which can add a roadblock to everyday banking, especially if you want to withdraw cash or regularly need to move money from savings to fund purchases.
+- No checking account: Perhaps the biggest drawback with Barclays is the lack of a checking account, which can add a roadblock to everyday banking, especially if you want to withdraw cash or regularly need to move money from savings to fund purchases.

 - No branches or ATMs in the US: Barclays is a U.K.-based bank, but customers can access online banking products in the U.S. However, there aren’t physical branches in the U.S., and with no checking account, there are also no ATMs—odd given that Barclays was the first bank to introduce an ATM.